-Types of Federal Funds Rate
+Types of Rates

 Alternatively, if a bank holds excess money, it can lend an excessive portion to another bank.
 The participating banks generally discuss the interest rates that will be charged.
-Although the banks can charge any interest rate, the rate is typically aligned with the federal funds target rate.
+Although the banks can charge any interest rate, the rate is typically aligned with the target rate.

 The federal funds rate (in this case, the federal funds target rate) is determined by the Federal Open Market Committee, a part of the Federal Reserve System that oversees the US open market operations.

 The importance of the federal funds rate cannot be underestimated because the interest rate is a key tool in the monetary policy implemented by the US Federal Reserve System.
-Since the federal rate regulates the interest amount that the banks can charge each other to maintain their reserve balances, it exerts an indirect influence on the interest rates that the banks charge their customers as well.
+Since the federal rate regulates the interest amount that banks can charge each other to maintain their reserve balances, it exerts an indirect influence on the interest rates that the banks charge their customers as well.

 For example, if the federal funds rate increases, the banks will also charge their clients higher interest rates as well to offset the increased lending costs.
-By manipulating the federal funds target rate, the Federal Reserve can implement either an expansionary or contractionary monetary policy.
+By manipulating the target rate, the Federal Reserve can implement either an expansionary or contractionary monetary policy.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: